fishes text index | photo index

 Family Pomacanthidae

 Where seen?
-Adult seen once in a fish trap, juvenile seen once on Tanah Merah.
+Adults sometimes seen in fish traps.
 The adults are found solitary or in pairs, in silty reefs and sheltered lagoons.

 Features: To about 18cm.
 Body oval with yellow tail, blackish, purplish brown rear portion and dorsal and anal fins, and a black bar on the head over the eyes.
 Large spine on the gill cover.
 Juveniles are bluish-black with white and blue narrow bars on the sides.